-Baked Vegetable Beef Stew Recipe
+Baked Vegetable Beef Stew

 - 1-1/2 pounds beef sirloin tip roast, cut into 1-inch cubes